Portfolio

 Newton’s First Law of Motion

 This was a group project, and an early effort in using Adobe Captivate.
 The object of the lesson was to teach Newton’s First Law of Motion to high school learners.
 It uses standard interactive quizzing and knowledge check features from Captivate, as well as manual slide control and the ability to review sections before knowledge checks.
-The slides were developed and designed collaboratively with two students in a course in the IDT program at Bowling Green State University.
+The slides were developed and designed collaboratively with two other students in a course in the IDT program at Bowling Green State University.

 The image below links to the live HTML version of the module and will open in a new tab.